Immunizations are Safe and Effective

 There simply is no reliable research proving permanent side effects to large numbers of children resulting from any of the currently administered vaccines -- none!

-You may have encountered reports of serious danger from vaccines.
+You may have encountered reports of supposedly serious danger from vaccines.
 There have been reports of permanent brain damage, SIDS, autism, etc. In each case, early published reports questioning an association between current vaccines and permanent side effects have been completely disproved with more extensive research, often by the same researchers who published the original reports.

 Of course, it is entirely possible that a rare, previously undescribed side effect of one of the vaccines might be discovered.
 This is unpredictable, of course.
 In fact, the same is true of every single treatment that health care providers (or alternative practitioners) might suggest.
-However, when faced with the speculation of a possible side effect to be discovered in the future, compared with the clear and undeniable benefit from routine vaccine administration, there is no question where our recommendations lie.
+However, when faced with the speculation of a possible side effect to be discovered in the future, compared with the clear and undeniable benefit from routine vaccine administration, there is no question where our recommendations should lie.

 There are so many shots; do multiple antigens "overload" the immune system?

 There is no logic to the concern that the administration of a handful of antigens simultaneously would be dangerous to a child, especially since children are exposed to dozens of new antigens simultaneously each time they go to a day care or play group.
+It makes no difference to the immune system whether these antigens are inhaled or injected.

 Can’t I just skip or delay the vaccines?